 Passengers on a ferry heading to Haida Gwaii Islands (Queen Charlotte Islands, BC Canada) are expecting an unwelcome reception as the community gears up to turn away BC Ferries passengers who don't live on the island full-time.

 A release from the emergency operations centre of the community said on Monday that Haida Gwaii's communities were no longer welcoming or serving tourists and people who were not full-time Haida Gwaii residents.
-The restrictions are immediately effective and will remain in place until the Coronavirus (COVID-19) pandemic is over, including a 2nd wave.
+The restrictions are immediately effective and will remain in place until the COVID pandemic is over, including a 2nd wave.